Close Menu

 So I stood back and watched.

-On her third attempt, with just a brief hand from my wife to steady her for a second, my daughter scrambled up the side of that rock.
+On her third attempt, with just a brief hand from my wife to steady her for one second, my daughter scrambled up the side of that rock.

 A three-year-old girl in colorful striped leggings sits on a rock at Ek Phnom Temple in Cambodia, holding up her hand while her mother gently steadies her.